Dasmariñas: City Seal

+Housing and Services

+The Province of Cavite delivers affordable housing with basic services, facilities, livelihood opportunities through responsive housing, and resettlement programs.

 Culture

 Tourism

 The presence of Aguinaldo Highway and Governor's Drive makes the city a driving stop for tourists travelling to Tagaytay and Batangas from Metro Manila and to Laguna from the towns on the western part of Cavite.
 The city has a large number of hotels and resorts catering to tourists.

-The DC Park (also known as Kadiwa Park) located on Congressional Road is a large park featuring statues and animatronics of animals and dinosaurs.
+Every Christmas season (known as ber months), the center islands located within the National and Secondary Highways of the city, especially in Governor Dominador Mangubat Avenue (formerly known as congressional road) are decorated with numerous Christmas theme ornaments such as parols (mostly are theme in a butterfly designs).

 The Museo De La Salle, located within the campus of the De La Salle University-Dasmariñas, is a unique, cultural, cross-disciplinary institution serving as a permanent museum of the De La Salle University System.
 As a resource center for both indoor and outdoor collections, it dedicates itself to the gathering of collectible objects of intrinsic value significant to the preservation of certain aspects of the Philippine ilustrado lifestyle.
 It envisions itself to be a leading contributor to the Philippine University museums' movement.
 It seeks to form productive partnerships that serve communities in creative ways.
 It vows to assist the member schools of the System in the core areas of teaching, research, community outreach, and administration.
 Through active collaboration with other museums in the nation, it promotes the interests of museology and upholds appreciation of the arts and culture.